RLE-Foundation/rllte/README.md

 - [Acknowledgment](#acknowledgment)

 # Overview
+For the project tenet, please read [Evolution Tenet](https://docs.rllte.dev/tenet).

 The highlight features of **rllte**:
 - ⏱️ Latest algorithms and tricks;
+- 📕 Standard and sophisticated modules for redevelopment;
 - 🧱 Highly modularized design for complete decoupling of RL algorithms;
 - 🚀 Optimized workflow for full hardware acceleration;
 - ⚙️ Support for custom environments and modules;